polaternez/cat-image-classification/README.md

   - Resizing: All images were resized to 224x224 pixels to keep them consistent.
 - **Image Data Augmentation:** To make the model more adaptable and prevent it from overfitting, these techniques were applied:
   - Image Rotation
-  - Image Translation
+  - Image Translation (shifting)
   - Image Flipping
   - Contrast Adjustment

 ## Model Building
-The model is based on a pre-trained EfficientNetB0 model adapted through transfer learning with the following architecture:
+The brain of this project relies on EfficientNetB0, a highly powerful pre-trained image recognition model.
+We adapted it using transfer learning (taking a model that already knows how to see shapes and colors and teaching it specifically about cats).

+Here is the blueprint of our network:

 ![alt text](https://github.com/polaternez/felis-image-classification/blob/master/reports/figures/model.png "Convolutional Neural Network(CNN)")

 ## Model Evaluation
-The model's performance is measured using categorical cross-entropy and optimized using the ADAM algorithm.
-The results are as follows:
+The model's performance is measured using categorical cross-entropy (a score of how confident it is with its guesses) and optimized using the ADAM algorithm (the math tool that helps the model learn from its mistakes).

+The training results are shown below:

 ![alt text](https://github.com/polaternez/felis-image-classification/blob/master/reports/figures/model_evaluation.png "Model Performances")

 ## Productionization
-A user-friendly API is developed using Flask.
-The API receives image inputs and returns the predicted Felis species.
+To bring the model to life, a user-friendly API was developed using Flask.
+This allows the model to act as a backend service: you upload a cat photo, and it instantly sends back the predicted species name.

 ![alt text](https://github.com/polaternez/felis-image-classification/blob/master/reports/figures/flask-api.png "Felis Image Classification API")